 There are many different types of heart disease.
 Coronary heart disease (also called coronary artery disease) is the most common type of heart disease.
 It is the leading cause of death in the United States.
 In this fact sheet, the term “heart disease” refers specifically to coronary heart disease.

 Heart disease is caused by the buildup of plaque inside the blood vessels that carry blood to the heart (called the coronary arteries).
 Plaque is a waxy substance made up of fat, cholesterol, calcium, and other substances found in the blood.
 Over time, plaque buildup in the coronary arteries (called atherosclerosis) reduces the blood flow to the heart, which can cause chest pain (called angina) or a heart attack.

 What are the risk factors for heart disease?

 Some risk factors for heart disease can be changed or controlled by lifestyle changes or medicines, while other risk factors cannot.
 Risk factors that can be controlled to prevent or delay heart disease include the following:

 Risk factors for heart disease that can’t be changed include having a family history of early heart disease and older age.

 Are people with HIV at risk for heart disease?

 Yes.
 The risk factors for heart disease are the same for people with HIV and people without HIV.
-However, HIV infection and some HIV medicines may increase the risk of heart disease in people with HIV.
+However, HIV and some HIV medicines may increase the risk of heart disease in people with HIV.